 UC Davis ADVANCE Scholar Award Program and Lecture Series

-- An expanded cv of the nominee
+- Provide an expanded curriculum vitae of the nominee;

 - E-mail the requested materials in a single PDF to firstname.lastname@example.org attention Mariel Vazquez, CAMPOS Faculty Director.

 Each of the two 2020 and the 2021 ADVANCE Scholars will deliver a distinguished campus lecture at the ADVANCE Scholar Award Symposium to be held during the 2021-22 academic year.† The Symposium will be widely advertised with the intent of bringing together a multi-disciplinary audience of faculty, post-doctoral scholars, students, and community members.